 This post contains affiliate links.
 Upon purchase, I earn a small commission at no extra cost to you.

 Should you use Clay or Lime Plaster?

 Plaster over wallboard requires a textured substrate – a wheat paste primer was used under my clay plaster, which could become problematic (mold-wise) if the humidity level is not kept low.

-The plaster was custom mixed, but American Clay Plaster is very similar (and comes in a variety of colours).
-(Note: the natural colour of my plaster turned out to be quite grey although I wanted it to be white).
+The plaster was custom mixed, but American Clay Plaster is very similar (and comes in a variety of colors).
+(Note: the natural color of my plaster turned out to be quite grey although I wanted it to be white).

-A fibre needs to be used in the plaster which you must test before using.
+A fiber needs to be used in the plaster which you must test before using.
 Alex used cattails found by the side of the road.

-In hindsight, I would have used lime plaster throughout the living space and kitchen so that I could have done tadelakt in the kitchen (more on tadelakt below) while keeping the colour consistent throughout.
+In hindsight, I would have used lime plaster throughout the living space and kitchen so that I could have done tadelakt in the kitchen (more on tadelakt below) while keeping the color consistent throughout.
 Lime is naturally very mold-resistant though still requires a textured substrate (wheat paste or mesh?)
 (Lime plaster would have also been a lot whiter.)

 Problems with Plaster over MgO Board